DSU-DefSec/ScoringEngine/README.md

 This is the [CCDC](http://nationalccdc.org) Scoring Engine used for the DSU Defensive Security Club's Mock Competitions.

+## Getting Started

+### Demos

+Download a demo Scoring Engine VM and Test VM [here](https://drive.google.com/drive/folders/14993t1caA-poFq6SQS95CNCJokF4ll4b?usp=sharing).

+### Installation

+## Installation and Setup
+1. Clone the repo: `git clone https://github.com/DSU-DefSec/ScoringEngine.git`.

+2. Enter the install directory `cd install/`.

+3. Install dependencies and set up the services: `./install.sh`.

+4. If using the IALab API (DSU only), update `etc/vcloud.token` with the appropriate token value.

+5. Write the configuration file, and load it into the database (see below).

+6. When you want to begin scoring, start the services with `systemctl start scoring_engine scoring_web`.

 ## Information

 #### Logical Architecture